Freemasonry: Masonic lodge

-At the conclusion of the meeting, the Lodge may hold a formal dinner, called Agape or festive board, sometimes involving toasting and song.
+The Masonic lodge is the basic organisational unit of Freemasonry.
+The Lodge meets regularly and conducts the usual formal business of any small organisation (approve minutes, elect new members, appoint officers and take their reports, consider correspondence, bills and annual accounts, organise social and charitable events, etc.).
+In addition to such business, the meeting may perform a ceremony to confer a Masonic degree or receive a lecture, which is usually on some aspect of Masonic history or ritual.
+At the conclusion of the meeting, the Lodge may hold a formal dinner, or festive board, sometimes involving toasting and song.
 These meetings are typically held in a Masonic temple, though other venues may occasionally be used.

 The bulk of Masonic ritual consists of degree ceremonies.
 Candidates for Freemasonry are progressively initiated into Freemasonry, first in the degree of Entered Apprentice.
-At some later time, in separate ceremonies, they will be passed to the degree of Fellow Craft; and then raised to the degree of Master Mason.
+At some later time, in separate ceremonies, they will be passed to the degree of Fellowcraft; and then raised to the degree of Master Mason.
 In each of these ceremonies, the candidate must first take the new obligations of the degree, and is then entrusted with secret knowledge including passwords, signs and grips (secret handshakes) confined to his new rank.
-Although these symbols and gestures are nominally secret, they are readily found in public sources, including those published by Masonic organisations themselves.
+Although these symbols and gestures are nominally secret, they are readily found in public sources, including those published by Masonic organizations themselves.

 Another ceremony is the annual installation of the Master of the Lodge and his appointed or elected officers.
-In some jurisdictions, an Installed Master elected, obligated, and invested to preside over a Lodge, is valued as a separate rank with its own secrets and distinctive title and attributes; after each full year in the chair the Master invests his elected successor and becomes a Past Master with privileges in the Lodge and Grand Orient.
+In some jurisdictions, an Installed Master elected, obligated, and invested to preside over a Lodge, is valued as a separate rank with its own secrets and distinctive title and attributes; after each full year in the chair the Master invests his elected successor and becomes a Past Master with privileges in the Lodge and Grand Lodge.
 In other jurisdictions, the grade is not recognised, and no inner ceremony conveys new secrets during the installation of a new Master of the Lodge.

 Most Lodges have some sort of social functions, allowing members, their partners, and non-Masonic guests to meet openly.
 Often coupled with these events is the discharge of every Mason's and Lodge's collective obligation to contribute to charity.
-This occurs at many levels, including in annual dues, subscriptions, and fundraising events; and may be organised at the local Lodge level, a regional/district level or at the Grand jurisdiction level.
+This occurs at many levels, including in annual dues, subscriptions, fundraising events, Lodges and Grand Lodges.
 Masons and their charities contribute for the relief of need in many fields, such as education, health and old age.